HumanCompatibleAI/reward-function-interpretability/README.md

 you might run into issues when unpickling `imitation` models for use in `reward_preprocessing`.

-TODO: the extra step for installing `imitation` is because I use it in editable mode, which `poetry` apparently doesn't yet support that well.
-In the long term, `imitation` should just be part of `pyproject.toml`.

 ## Docker
 You can also use our [Docker image](https://hub.docker.com/repository/docker/ejenner/reward_preprocessing) instead of the installation procedure described above.